 One member of the Management Committee is a shared equity owner.
-Their service charges, of £300 (2017 - £300) during the year, are on standard terms, as applicable to all shared equity owners.
-The balance outstanding at the year-end was £Nil.
+Their service charges, of $\pounds$ 320 (2018 - $\pounds$ 300) during the year, are on standard terms, as applicable to all shared equity owners.
+The balance outstanding at the year-end was $\pounds$ Nil.

 One member of the Management Committee is a tenant of the Association.
 Their tenancy is on normal commercial terms.
-During the year £4,513 of rent was receivable from this tenant member.
+During the year £4,687 (2018 - £4,513) of rent was receivable from this tenant member.
 At the year-end there was £nil of rent arrears due.

 One member of the Management Committee is a councillor with the Shetland Islands Council as well as a Committee member of the Association.
 Any transactions with the Shetland Islands Council are made at arm's length, on normal commercial terms and committee members cannot use their position to their advantage.
-Interest of £68,036 was paid during the year on a loan with the Shetland Islands Council.
-The loan was repaid in the year and the balance outstanding on the loan at the year-end was £nil.
+There were no transactions with Shetland Islands Council in the year relating to loans.